Preetraj2002/Spotify_Playlist_Creator/README.md

 ... and so on
 ```

 The scripts then loop through the list and find each song on spotify and adds it to a newly created playlist on the client's spotify account.
-In order to interact with the spotify we use `spotify` library and `SpotifOAuth` class from `spotify.oauth2` module.
+In order to interact with the spotify we use `spotify` library and `SpotifOAuth` class from `spotify.oauth2` module to authenticate the client.